-- motors and drives

-- building energy management systems

-- refrigeration and cooling systems

-- electro-mechanical systems

-- catering and hospitality equipment
+- electro-mechanical systems - catering and hospitality equipment

 A list of the items that qualify under the scheme can be found at www.seai.ie

 A new capital allowances regime to grant employers capital allowance relief on the capital cost of constructing and equipping qualifying fitness or childcare facilities provided for use by employees of the employer was introduced for expenditure incurred from 1 January 2019.
 Capital allowances on the qualifying construction cost is granted over seven years.
 Qualifying childcare or fitness equipment is granted accelerated capital allowances of 100% in year one.